Developing sylph - a look into bioinformatics tool development

 Development time usage: Not including paper writing, I estimate I spent 75% of the time on experiments, plotting, and benchmarking compared to 25% developing the method (i.e. writing code, refining the algorithm).
 I wrote more snakemake, python, and jupyter notebook code than actual sylph code.
 Why did it take so long?

-1. Figuring out how to benchmark is a pain for profilers.
-You have to simulate your own benchmarks, make scripts for normalizing outputs, wrangle other methods’ databases, etc.
+1. Figuring out how to benchmark is a pain for taxonomic/metagenomic profilers.
+You have to simulate your own benchmarks, make scripts for normalizing outputs, wrangle other methods’ databases, etc. There are many many potential pitfalls.

 2. Figuring out what to benchmark is a challenge.
 This requires a lot of thought.

 These time proportions depend on the project.
-For comparison, sylph’s algorithm is simpler than a sequence assembler, which would take more development time.
-I also think that it’s okay to not spend all your time on software development – I’m a scientist, not a software engineer.
+For comparison, sylph’s algorithm is simpler than a genome assembler, which would take more development time.
+I also think that it’s okay to not spend all your time on software development; I’m a scientist, not a software engineer.
 A significant part of a tool development project should be figuring out how to benchmark and fit your method into scientific context.

 Do people care about benchmarks anyway?
 Here’s another thing I noticed: many people don’t trust bioinformatics benchmarks.
 Lots of people fall into two categories:

-• If performance is not critical, author benchmarks don’t matter that much.
+• If a tool’s performance is not critical, the author benchmarks don’t matter that much.
 People will just play around with your software.

-• If performance is critical, you’ll do your own tests instead of trusting author benchmarks; benchmarks from the tool’s authors always place their tool at the top anyways (mysteriously).
+• If a tool’s performance is critical, you’ll do your own tests instead of trusting author benchmarks; benchmarks from the tool’s authors always place their tool at the top anyways (mysteriously).

 Algorithm progress is highly non-linear as a function of time.
 It’s hard to predict progress.
 Furthermore, this project started out way different than how it ended up.
 I think a more natural approach to method development is correct, rather than shooting for a goal.
 This means you’re tackling problems in the correct way.